 Basic earnings per share are computed by dividing reported net earnings by the weighted-average number of common shares outstanding during the period.
 Diluted earnings per share reflect the additional dilution for all potentially dilutive securities such as stock options.

-The following is a reconciliation of the number of shares (denominator) used in the basic and diluted earnings per share computations:
+The following is a reconciliation of the number of shares (denominator) used in the basic and diluted earnings per share computations (in thousands, except per share data):